Atrix256/FalcorPathTracer/readme.md

 * is the point light calculation correct?
 I don't think so... check out the non cosine weighted hemisphere equation to make sure

-* distance attentuation of point lights too. square falloff

 * get mitsuba working after point lights. maybe a small blog post about what's involved?

-* i see anti aliasing even when jittering is off... what is up with that? where is it coming from?
- * yeah, the jitter is for TAA. maybe remove it for now?

-* DOF -
- * params: aperature size (controls blur), focal length (controls where the focused objects are)
- * could also do shaped bokeh!

-* if doing DOF, don't need jitter I don't think.
- * maybe want to be able to turn DOF though
- * and also, jitter still seems to possibly be applicable - like to in focus objects - since you still want to integrate over the pixel

-? why isn't jittered sampling on by default? is it not working or??

 * support explicitly sampling punctual lights so you understand them

 * quad light support

 * mitsuba verificiation

-* rework the tracing loop, it's confusing to follow and I'm pretty sure if it hits max loop count it doesn't shade the final point, which is wasteful!

 * read this and see what you want to take. it's already in the links section
  * http://simonstechblog.blogspot.com/2018/06/simple-gpu-path-tracer.html?m=1